khmaher/popgenomicsworkshop-structure/README.md

 qsh
 ```

-You will be logged in to your home directory, `‘/home/USERNAME/’` where `‘USERNAME’` represents your University of Sheffield or guest account username, e.g. cs4abxx.
+You will be logged in to your home directory, `/home/USERNAME/` where `USERNAME` represents your University of Sheffield or guest account username, e.g. cs4abxx.
 We will navigate through directories using the command `‘cd’` (change directory).
 To check which directory you are in you can use the command to print the working directory type:

 ```markdown
 pwd